Counting Everything

 I went to find about Brink because my Steam buddies were playing it, and comments like this:

 "one shining aspect is SMART (Smooth Movement Across Random Terrain).
 Using SMART, holding a single button lets you navigate up walls, over obstacles, and through the game world.
 Depending on your body size, you can do more or less with movement, but overall this finesse is fantastic.
-Nothing in Brink feels quite as good as sliding under gunfire into someone, taking them out with a shotgun."made it sound interesting.
+Nothing in Brink feels quite as good as sliding under gunfire into someone, taking them out with a shotgun."

 Some other reviews complained that NPCs were poorly programmed, either weak (no challenge) or overpowered or without a good backstory of their own.
 The strength imbalance things must have been fixed before I got the game, but the lack of individual stories for characters remained.
 I'd also been warned about lag - but that also seemed to have been resolved before I tried it out.